bitoollearner/leetcode-pyspark/README.md

 For each question, you will find:
 - A brief problem description
 - The relevant dataset or schema context
-- A step-by-step Unsolved implemented using PySpark DataFrames and SQL functions
+- A step-by-step Unsolved implementation using PySpark DataFrames and SQL functions

 ### **Question Breakdown by Difficulty:**
 | Difficulty | Count |